Privacy Policy

 1. Summary

-- We collect anonymous, aggregated usage analytics so we can understand how the site is used and keep it working.
+- We collect anonymous usage analytics so we can understand how the site is used and keep it working.

 - Prompts you submit to the AI Mission Architect are sent to Google Gemini for processing.